 “Sounds great.
 My job is … a less entertaining form of madness, like having an imaginary friend too but it’s a man-eating warthog in your headache and called a middle manager.”

 “Work for the civil service … government.
 I fill out forms, tick boxes and condense seventy-page reports into single sentences and only let myself use the word bollocks once every ten seconds.”

 “Oh, brilliant!
 Do you get into trouble a lot?”

 “I would if politicians actually read anything.”

 “I get into serious trouble dying but not being professional about it.
-Death is so up-tight.
-Really, I decided to research every way to die like being strangled – you know, hands on experience.
+Death is so up-tight, all hoity-tarty and pompestuous.
+He said no to my idea until seeing the estimated profits.
+Then he croaked out yes like it was something bad he’d just eaten.
+I decided to research every way to die like being strangled – you know, hands on experience.
 Then there was the time I pretended to be a witch.
 The nice holy people made me walk barefoot in freezing puddles, tried the ducking stool but the river was solid and my feet stuck to the ice.
 Then they made me climb a pile of frosty wood and tied me to a stake.
-Some tosser asked me if I had any last requests and I said, “Something to warm my feet?”
+Some tosser asked me if I had any last requests and I said, ‘Something to warm my feet?’”